vishgithubuser/VMware/Readme.md

-PowerCli Functions used on regular basis
+Powershell /PowerCli Functions /Scripts used on regular basis